microsoft/fluent-ui-react/docs/src/pages/Design Principles.md

 Stardust components aim to allow you to extend, override, or replace the state, styling, and accessibility features of any component at any time.
 Our components attempt to "do the right thing" by default, but do not lock you in to any decision.

-This is usually achieved by allowing the user to pass state, style, and accessibility information through React context or component props.
+This is usually achieved by allowing the dev to pass state, style, and accessibility information through React context or component props.

 ### Function Components & Class Components